sampsyo/cs6120/content/blog/2019-11-13-gep.md/index.md

 executes a GEP whose result will then later be the argument of a load or store operation.

-Our approach in this implementation is to prevent any runtime GEP instructions from executing which might lead to illegal memory accesses.
-If a program can never acquire an out-of-bounds pointer, it can't violate memory safety.
+Our approach in this implementation is to prevent the execution of any runtime GEP instructions that might lead to illegal memory accesses.
+*If a program can never acquire an out-of-bounds pointer, it can't violate memory safety.*

 ### Making GEP Safe(r)